-DECOMPOSITION PRODUCTS: Combustion: Products of thermal decomposition may include carbon, magnesium, titanium, iron silicon and nitrogen oxides.
+DECOMPOSITION PRODUCTS: Combustion: Products of thermal decomposition may include carbon, magnesium, sodium and nitrogen oxides.
 Hydrolysis: None known.

 MATERIALS WITH WHICH SUBSTANCE IS INCOMPATIBLE: Incompatible with strong oxidizing agents, and strong acids.
 POSSIBILITY OF HAZARDOUS REACTION/POLYMERIZATION: Will not occur.